Nose Art – The Most Unique Art by Pilots During WWII

 The American Bockscar bomber, nicknamed for its assigned pilot Fred Bock, was one of the two most famous Boeing B-29 Superfortress bombers.
 On August 9, 1945, they victoriously ended the war with Japan, attacking and dropping an atomic bomb called “Fat Man” on the Japanese city of Nagasaki.
 It was the highest version of the bomber which the United States created during World War II.
 It was also the aircraft that ended World War II overall.
 On side of the aircraft was painted this piece of famous Nose Art:

-This wagon, which symbolized a wagon in which the Germans transported Jews to Concentration Camps, is winged.
+This wagon, which symbolized a wagon in which the Germans transported Jews to death camps, is winged.
 It was going to deliver an atomic bomb from Salt Lake to Nagasaki (the bomb is visible above the Nagasaki inscription in its typical “mushroom” form but also higher as the red Fat Man).
 The inscription ‘Bockscar’ below the painting is very similar in style to graffiti and this is one of the reasons why Nose Art is still considered the forerunner of graffiti.

 Contemporary Nose Art